Routes

 0

-The Fountain of the Oyster Washers is a bronze sculpture located in the square of the Church of Saint-Méen.
-It was created by the sculptor Jean Fréour and inaugurated in 1999 to commemorate the women of Cancale who washed oysters by hand in the early 20th century.
+The Fontaine des Laveuses d’Huîtres (Fountain of the Oyster Washers) is a bronze sculpture in the Place de l'Église Saint-Méen.
+It was created by sculptor Jean Fréour and inaugurated in 1999 to commemorate the women of Cancale who washed oysters by hand in the early 20th century.
+At the moment (as of July 2026), the fountain is not in operation and is nevertheless worth seeing.

 Translated by Google